*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 An experienced and competent professional is likelier to do a neater job with the installation, and get you maximal TV reception.

-Doing things right the first time can pay off, since even minor mistakes with your DIY installation may lead to problems, including damage to your property through leaking roofs, loose mounting, or improper grounding.
+Doing things right the first time can pay off, since even minor mistakes with your DIY installation may lead to problems, including damage to your property through a leaky roof, loose mounting, or improper grounding.

 With a contractor you can be confident that: